 The gear shift allows for speeds of 2 or 5 mph in the forward position or 2 mph in reverse.
 Running on a rechargeable 12V battery, it’s much smaller than the original would have been, weighing just 59.9 pounds.

-Built by Radio Flyer, the landspeeder will be sold exclusively at Toys R Us.
-With a price tag of $499.99 USD, it’s a little more expensive than a kid-sized Ferrari, but has all of the features an aspiring Jedi would want to have.
+Built by Radio Flyer, the landspeeder was originally only available at Toys R Us.
+It’s a little more expensive than a kid-sized Ferrari, but has all of the features an aspiring Jedi would want to have.
 When you are battling Darth Vader, you need more than a lightsaber and the force, you need the right vehicle.

 When Star Wars first hit the movie screens in 1977, we all aspired to be Luke, Han or Leia.
 We reenacted movie scenes in the playground and used our little red wagons and Big Wheels to simulate landspeeders and the Millennium Falcon.
 I suspect many of us who had this playtime ritual are now trying to figure out how to ‘fit’ in the new landspeeder and take it for a spin.
 Maybe I could drive it to work one day, imagine how jealous my friends would be?